vyperlang/vyper/docs/structure-of-a-contract.rst

 ::

+  @public
   @payable
-  function bid(): // Function
+  def bid(): // Function
     // ...
   }

 :ref:`function-calls` can happen internally or externally and have different levels of visibility (:ref:`visibility-and-getters`) towards other contracts.
+Functions must be decorated with either @public or @internal.